JoeWongSolutions/TeamProject/Readme.md

 #### About input.txt

- > input.txt是一个测试用的输入数据（为了避免每次测试重复输入它们），其格式为：
+ > input.txt is a document holding test graph edges（So we don't have to manually key in each edge)
+ > Format of an edge is as follows:

  ```
 			Format: [nodeA] | [nodeB] | [relation]
-			A blank line will end the input
+			Hitting "Enter" on a blank line (no information keyed) will end data entry.
 ```

 ### Run